Skip to content

 from gcp_pilot.firestore.operations import Increment

-product = await Product.objects.get(name__eq="Laptop Stand")
+product = await Product.documents.get(name__eq="Laptop Stand")

 await product.update(stock=Increment(1)) # Atomically increments the stock by 1